Record numbers of women are engaging in state policy advocacy!

 When women become more engaged in the state policymaking process, we end up with better public policy – that ultimately can improve the status of women and girls in Georgia.
 On the other hand, when women are not at the table when public policy decisions are being made, policies are created that do not reflect the realities of women’s lives.

-To see examples of how state policy impacts women, read a summary of proactive legislation that will improve the lives of women and girls from the 2018 State Legislative Session.
-Visit our website this fall for our 2019 Policy Agenda with issues that you can advocate for in the next legislative session!
+To see examples of how state policy impacts women, read a summary of proactive legislation that will improve the lives of women and girls from the 2019 State Legislative Session, as well as issues that you can advocate for in the next legislative session!

 What the research says:

 We know that a record number of women are seeking new ways to get engaged in policy and advocacy in Georgia.
 But research shows that women face unique barriers to leading in the public policy arena, from gender and/or racial discrimination, additional caregiving responsibilities, lack of comfort with the policy process, a hostile climate for women, or a lack of a critical mass of female role models.

 Research also shows that effective resources dedicated to increasing women’s political participation can overcome some of these barriers.
 In the Institute for Women’s Policy Research report, Status of Women in the States, Georgia earned a first place ranking in “Women’s Institutional Resources.”
 These are resources that are dedicated to helping women succeed in political and civic engagement – including empowering women to become involved in the public policy change process, or building the pipeline of women running for office.

 To connect women with these resources, we are featuring local programs and organizations that are dedicated to helping women succeed in political and civic engagement on this site.
 This is not a comprehensive or static list, and opportunities will be updated frequently, so keep checking this page!

 Look over the list of organizations we’ve created that offer programs and opportunities specifically to help women get engaged and ask yourself these questions: